bonnyad/Instructor_Training_Woliso_Jun2023/index.md

 etherpad:             # optional: URL for the workshop Etherpad if there is one
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 locations:            # for online events, delete the second section below. for in-person events, customize the second section and delete the first section.
-  - venue: "Ambo University_ Woliso campus"
+  - venue: "Ambo University-Woliso campus"
     address: "Woliso"